kmcos/kmcos/doc/source/tutorials/run_model_api.rst

-Due to the global clock in kMC there seems to be no simple and efficient way to parallelize a kMC program. kmos certainly cannot parallelize a single system over processors.
-However one can run several kmos instances in parallel which might accelerate sampling or efficiently check for steady state conditions.
+Due to the global clock in kMC there seems to be no simple and efficient way to parallelize a kMC program. kmcos certainly cannot parallelize a single system over processors.
+However one can run several kmcos instances in parallel which might accelerate sampling or efficiently check for steady state conditions.